efergus/efergus.github.io/src/lib/markdown/experience.md

 - Led penetration testing initiatives on various cloud applications, identifying and mitigating critical OWASP vulnerabilities including stored XSS, unsecured endpoints, logic flaws, and misconfigurations.
+- Worked closely with product managers, designers, and clients to translate complex technical concepts into user-friendly features.
+- Successfully turned around a struggling project by identifying key issues, implementing effective solutions, and rallying the team, resulting in on-time delivery and client satisfaction.

 ### CodeSecure